 This is my personal website, dedicated to my own particular brand of macro-history.
 Below you will find information about my new book.
 Above are links that take you to different parts of this website.

-My book, Expansions: Competition and Conquest in Europe Since the Bronze Age, was recently published by the Reykjavik Academy.
+My book, Expansions: Competition and Conquest in Europe Since the Bronze Age, was published by the Reykjavik Academy in 2010.

 It is a discussion of several expansion cycles that have occurred in Europe over the last three thousand years or more.

-A pdf of the book can now be downloaded free of charge by clicking the link below
+The book can now be downloaded free of charge by clicking the links below

 Societies sometimes expand through population growth, military conquests and migrations.
 Why does this happen and in what way are expanding societies different from others?
 Examples of such episodes are many in European history and, to name but a few, include Archaic Greece, the Germanic barbarians and modernizing Europe of the 19th and 20th centuries.
 The present work is an attempt to construct a model that explains these expansions and others.